tomheaton/mcjty-website/docs/mods/quest-utilities.md

 * `/qu save file.json * 0,65,0@100`

-Even if you saved everything in one single json you can still load part of it because the load command also supports the wildcard notation.
+Even if you saved everything in one single JSON you can still load part of it because the load command also supports the wildcard notation.
 It will only load state for all blocks for which the identifier matches the input.

 :::info Note